thadguidry/respec/Home.md

 ## User's guide
 A [detailed user's guide](User's-Guide) is available.

-We also have a Developers Guide.
+If you want to hack on ReSpec, we also have a [Developers Guide](Developers-Guide).

 ## Getting up and running